Studio

 Hannah Cohen (violin) - graduated from West Virginia University with a BS in biomedical/medical engineering.
 Due to her advanced ability on the violin, she received a substantial scholarship.

 Christopher Lock (viola) - graduated from the Interlochen Arts Academy in 2013 and the Peabody Institute in 2017.
 He completed a BM with a double major in Viola Performance and Computer Music Composition.
 He studied viola with Renee Skerik at IAA and Victoria Chiang and Richard Field at Peabody.
 He is currently pursuing graduate studies at Harvard and has completed many composition projects for film.
+In 2024 he completed his PhD in Electronic Music at Harvard.

 Stephan Loh (viola) - spent three years in the National Symphony Youth Fellowship Program where he studied with William Foster.
 He graduated from UMD with a BS in computer science, where he minored in viola performance with Katherine Murdoch.